oasis-tcs/odata-vocabularies/examples/Org.OData.Capabilities.V1.capabilities.md

 ## Subitem Level

-If there are no such tool restrictions, the subitem level is annotated using `NavigationRestrictions` on item level and `InsertRestrictions` and `UpdateRestrictions` on subitem level.
+If there are no such tool limitations, the subitem level is annotated using `NavigationRestrictions` on item level and `InsertRestrictions` and `UpdateRestrictions` on subitem level.

 ```jsonc
 "self.Container/Headers/Items": {